Boundary treatment algorithms for meshfree RANS turbulence modeling: Results

 As the wall functions are selected, the next step is to study the effect of the virtual shift height $\alpha h$.
 For this, shifted heights of $\alpha h = 0.05h$, $0.1h$, $0.2h$, and $0.4h$ are tested, with $\beta h = 2\alpha h$ (see Figure~\ref{fig:ShiftedBoundaryAlphaHVariation}).
 At $\alpha h = 0.05h$, the shifted and momentum points lie in regions with very few neighbors, which biases the wall function and leads to underprediction of $C_{\mathrm{f}}$.
 For $\alpha h = 0.1h$ and $0.2h$, the shifted point is located within the region where no other points are present due to the point deletion criteria $r_{\mathrm{min}}h$, and $\beta h$ sits at the interface with the interior, ensuring accurate results.
 When $\alpha h = 0.4h$, the shifted point is too far from the wall, even resulting in interior points situated between the boundary and shifted points to which the wall function is not applied.
 This leads to inconsistency in how the wall functions are imposed, leading to large errors similar to those of the CN method.
 The range $0.1h$ to $0.2h$ (with $\beta h = 2\alpha h$) yields the best performance.
 For all further SB cases, $\alpha h = 0.1h$ is used.

-The next step is to study the effect of $\beta h$ by fixing the shifted height $\alpha h$.
-With $\alpha h = 0.1h$ fixed, the momentum height $\beta h$ values of $1.5\alpha h$, $2\alpha h$, and $3\alpha h$ are evaluated for diffusion operator accuracy, see Figure~\ref{fig:ShiftedBoundaryBetaHVariation}.
-The configuration with $\beta h = 2\alpha h$ gives the most accurate results, as it provides even spacing between the wall, shifted point, and momentum stencil point.
-Having $\beta h$ too small (too close to the wall) or too large (too deep into the interior) introduces asymmetry and small errors.
-Setting $\beta h \geq r_{\mathrm{min}}h$ and maintaining near-equidistant spacing ensures optimal accuracy.
+Next, we investigate the influence of the momentum height, $\beta h$, while keeping the shifted height, $\alpha h$, constant.
+Fixing $\alpha h = 0.1h$, we evaluate the accuracy of the diffusion operator using $\beta h$ values of $1.5\alpha h$, $2.0\alpha h$, and $3.0\alpha h$, as shown in Figure~\ref{fig:ShiftedBoundaryBetaHVariation}.
+The configuration with $\beta h = 2.0\alpha h$ yields the most accurate results, as it is equidistant spacing between the physical wall, the shifted evaluation point, and the momentum height.
+Setting $\beta h$ too small (placing the stencil too close to the wall) or too large (extending too deeply into the interior) introduces geometric asymmetry and numerical errors.
+Maintaining $\beta h \geq r_{\mathrm{min}}h$ alongside this near-equidistant spacing ensures optimal accuracy.

+We now examine the relationship between the shifted height ($\alpha h$), the momentum height ($\beta h$), and the underlying grid resolution.
+Because $\alpha h$ and $\beta h$ are defined as functions of the local resolution $h$, their absolute physical distances will vary if the resolution changes.
+While this scaling is straightforward for flat surfaces, special considerations are necessary for complex geometries with significant curvature.
+When shifting points along the normal vector of a curved (convex or concave) surface, the physical distance between adjacent shifted points can either expand or contract relative to their original spacing on the boundary.
+This can lead to points diverging too far apart or overlapping.
+Furthermore, we decompose the gradient ($\nabla$) and Laplacian ($\Delta$) operators into tangential and normal directions, which assumes a locally flat boundary.
+Extending the SB method to geometries with strong curvature will require careful treatment of these normal vectors and overlapping regions to maintain simulation integrity.

+Using the optimal parameters $\alpha h = 0.1h$ and $\beta h = 0.2h$, we evaluate the performance of the three turbulence models: SA, $k-\varepsilon$, and $k-\omega$.
+As shown in Figure~\ref{fig:ShiftedBoundaryTurbulenceModels}, the models produce nearly overlapping $C_{\mathrm{f}}$ curves, with only minor deviations emerging toward the trailing edge of the flat plate.
+Because the shift heights remain strictly constant in the SB method, the wall stress computations are highly stable, drastically reducing the fluctuations previously observed with the NBN method.
+The slight remaining differences are due to the formulations of the turbulence models themselves.
+As noted earlier, the highly diffusive nature of the $k-\varepsilon$ model leads to a slight underprediction of $C_{\mathrm{f}}$. where as, the $k-\omega$ model's sensitivity to near-wall velocity gradients results in increased turbulent production, causing a slight overprediction of $C_{\mathrm{f}}$.
+Despite these minor variations, the fixed point distances in the SB method ensure a significantly more stable response across all models compared to the NBN method.